Search This Blog

 435. Nothing But a Heartache by The Flirtations 1968

-Despite being round for the sixties and even being a teenager (just) in 1969 pop music passed by in a parade of latest and greatest hits.
-Unless I could afford to buy the record this meant a lot of time glued to the transistor radio just waiting for a favourite song to come on.
+Despite being around for the sixties and even being a teenager (just) in 1969 pop music passed by in a parade of the latest and greatest hits.
+Unless I could afford to buy the record this meant a lot of time glued to the transistor radio just waiting for a favorite song to come on.
 This much devotion meant I also would be sick of the songs by the end of their run of the charts.

-However when I really got started buying records in the Seventies I kind of had to start digging through all those sixties hits to find long forgotten songs.
+However, when I really got started buying records in the Seventies I kind of had to start digging through all those sixties hits to find long forgotten songs.
 Luckily there were tons of sixties compilation records around.
 And so I came across songs I'd never heard like this one.
-But this should have topped the charts all round the world it's just so damn good.
+But this should have topped the charts all around the world it's just so damn good.

 Monday, November 19, 2012